beowolx/Speller/README.md

 ## License / Copyright

-* Completed as my final project of Harvard CS50 Curriculum
+* Completed as the Project 5 of Harvard CS50 Curriculum

 * This project is licensed under the MIT License.